cytadela8/testnet/docs/design/blocks.md

   ```erlang
   #block.txs
   ```
-* Partial representation of state Merkle trees (e.g. accounts, channels) before application of transactions, specifically proof and datum of each leaf affected by at least one transaction in the block.
+* Partial representation of state Merkle trees (i.e. accounts, channels, proof of existence, proof of burn and oracles) before application of transactions, specifically proof and datum of each leaf affected by at least one transaction in the block.
   ```erlang
   #block.proofs
   ```